-Barlotto is risotto made with pearl barley, and it makes a really delicious change.
-It freezes well and is a great dish to have on hand to help you get through the weary down days of chemo or radiation.
-Pearl barley has had most of its hull removed and is relatively quick cooking.
+Barlotto is risotto made with pearl barley, and it makes for a really delicious change.
+It freezes well, and is a great dish to have on hand to help get through the weary... down days of chemo or radiation.
+Pearl barley has had most of its hull removed, and is relatively quick cooking.
 It packs more fiber and flavor than the usual Arborio rice.
-Add lemon and kale to the mix and sprinkle on some toasty walnuts like we did here in this Kale & Lemon Barlotto, and you have something, easy, tasty, and healthy to look forward to.
+Add lemon and kale to the mix, and sprinkle on some toasty walnuts like this Kale & Lemon Barlotto, to have something, easy, tasty, and healthy to look forward to.

-If you’re too tired to stir, cook the barlotto in a pressure cooker.
-Follow the recipe up to the end of step 2, then, reserving 1 cup, add all the remaining stock to the barley and lock the lid.
+If stirring is tiring, cook the barlotto in a pressure cooker.
+Follow the recipe up to the end of step 2, reserving 1 cup, add all the remaining stock to the barley and lock the lid.
 Bring the cooker up to medium pressure and cook for 10 minutes.
 Run cold water over the lid to stop the cooking and unlock and open the lid.
 Test for doneness.
 Add the reserved stock if needed and carry on with step 4.